Ryan-AW/fll/README.md

 # File Link Language (fll)
 ## Fll alows you to create short aliases for directory paths.
 Then next time to need to navigate there you can you the alias instead!

-Filepath Link Language (fll) is a simple yet powerful utility program and scripting language; designed specifically for Linux terminal users.
+File Link Language (fll) is a simple yet powerful utility program and scripting language; designed specifically for Linux terminal users.
 Fll allows you to create bookmarks for frequently used directory paths, making it easier and faster to navigate within a terminal.